voxuandat/Regions-Business-Performance-ASM-Capacity-Assessment-Report/README.md

 ### **Objective**:
-Using SQL Programming for getting automated daily reports: regions’ business performance report, KPI report, business performance evaluation & analysis report.
+The Board of Directors (BOD) wants to know the business performance of the enterprise (finance company) and the network regions nationwide as well as evaluate the capacity of area sales manager (ASM).

-### **Technical Skills**:
+### **Output**:
-SQL, Stored Procedure, Automated reports, PowerBI, Banking domain knowledge.
+Online Demo by PowerBI: [link]([url](https://app.powerbi.com/view?r=eyJrIjoiMDljNmJkMzEtZjk4NS00ZDljLThjM2EtNTEyNWEzOTllMzI2IiwidCI6IjZhYzJhZDA2LTY5MmMtNDY2My1iN2FmLWE5ZmYyYTg2NmQwYyIsImMiOjEwfQ%3D%3D))

-### **Description**:
+### **Steps**:
--	Built a domain description.
+-	Built a detailed domain banking description.
--	Used SQL to process data, organize data, create dim, fact, log_tracking tables.
+-	Used **Dbeaver** importing input data files into Database and performing Data Definition Language (DDL) to create dim tables, fact tables, log-tracking table.
--	Created stored procedure with input data and dim, fact, log_tracking tables to get targeted reports.
+-	Used **SQL Programming** to create Stored procedure with parameter of date to get targeted tables.
+-	Checked returned output and procedure statetment;  indexed columns for Database optimization and Stored procedure running faster.
--	Used PowerBI to visualize reports, build dashboards & make data-driven insights on business performance.
+-	Performed Direct query into **PowerBI** and visualized reports, built dashboards & made data-driven insights on business performance and ASM capacity

+### **Gained Value**:
+-	More proficient in using technical skills & tools like SQL Programming, PowerBI…
+-	Able to process big datasets from milions to tens of millions of records.
+-	Able optimize Database by indexing and partitioning into tables.
+-	Learn Dim-Fact data modelling, data management in Data Warehouse.
+-	Grasp domain knowledge of Card, Financial operations in financial companies.